HiQ International AB is a Swedish, public limited liability company with its headquarters in Stockholm.

 Born 1961.
 M.Sc.
 Electrical Engineering, Royal Institute of Technology, Stockholm.
 President and CEO of HiQ International AB since 2000.
 Employed since March 1995.
 Other assignments: Chairman of the board Kambi Group Plc and member of Avd VI in The Royal Swedish Academy of Engineering Sciences (IVA).

 Born 1962.
 M.Sc. in Engineering Physics, Royal Institute of Technology, Stockholm.
 Board member since 2012.
-Other assignments: Member of the Board of Beijer Group AB, Invisio AB and Sectra AB.
+Other assignments: Member of the Board of Beijer Group AB and Invisio AB.

 Born 1956.
 Engineer in Machine Technology.
 Board member since 2012.
 Active in Telia Company 1999–2016 as (among other) MD Telia International Carrier, responsible for operations in the Baltic states, responsible broadband Sweden and Mobile Sweden.
 Board member of Toigo Spain and as EVP 2013–2016.
 Other assignments: Chairman of the board Zynapp AB and Fidesmo AB.